ozzr/godot_terrain/README.md

 * More to come ...

 ### Where are the export templates?
-I am releasing the editor´s build for free.
+I am releasing the editor for free.
 The export templates will be available for purchase at a reasonable price soon or if you want to compile the module your self, you can purchase the source code too.

 ### Where are the Tutorials?
 Tutorials will be available soon.
 I am working on them.